• Don Jon in Barcelona

 “Nobody wants to watch a play about misogyny.”

-Softboy was performed in June 2024 at Mountview, directed by Lilly Butcher.
+Softboy examines masculinity in the digital age and its impact on the lives of women.
+It was performed in June 2024 at Mountview, directed by Lilly Butcher.
 The cast of graduating actors were Dion Di Maio, Charlie Gordon, Sophie Pamment (pictured), and Lula Jahangiri.
 Recording available on request.

 Image credit: Fiona Winning